saylordotorg/course_bus209/Unit07.md

+---
+layout: default
+title: "BUS209: Organizational Behavior"
+course_description: "A detailed study of how people interact in organizations that examines which factors have the greatest impact on organizational behavior.
+Topics range from managing individuals and understanding group dynamics to managing conflict and initiating change."
+next: ../../../
+previous: ../Unit06
+---
 **Unit 7: Final Exam** <span id="7"></span>
 -   **Final Exam: The Saylor Foundation’s “BUS209 Final Exam”**
     Link: The Saylor Foundation’s [“BUS209 Final